The latest developments in Trump-related investigations

 — Michael Flynn: He has admitted lying to the FBI just days after Trump took office by telling agents that he had never discussed sanctions with the-then Russian ambassador to the United States.
 The White House said Flynn had misled administration officials, including Vice President Mike Pence, about the conversation and ousted him weeks later.
 He's since become a vital cooperator for Mueller, having met 19 times with investigators.
 Prosecutors aren't recommending any prison time when he's sentenced next week.

 — Michael Cohen: He's at the center of not only Mueller's investigation but also a separate investigation into hush-money payments.
 In Mueller's investigation, Cohen has admitted lying to Congress about a proposed real estate development in Moscow.
 He told lawmakers the negotiations were done in January 2016 when in fact they stretched deep into the campaign.
-He also pleaded guilty in New York to campaign finance violations stemming from the payments, with prosecutors saying last week that he "acted in coordination and at the direction of Individual 1" — Trump.
+He also pleaded guilty in New York to campaign finance violations stemming from the payments, with prosecutors saying he "acted in coordination and at the direction of Individual-1" — Trump.

-— George Papadopoulos: The former foreign policy adviser recently finished a 14-day prison sentence after admitting lying to the FBI about a 2016 conversation with a Maltese professor who told him that Russia had "dirt" on Clinton in the form of stolen emails.
+— George Papadopoulos: The former foreign policy adviser recently finished a 14-day prison sentence after admitting lying to the FBI about a 2016 conversation with a Maltese professor who told him Russia had "dirt" on Clinton in the form of emails.

 25 RUSSIANS